 4. Define the recovery solutions

 Disaster backup and recovery solutions include tape backups, CDs, USB drives, data replication to an offsite location, backup cloud storage, and more.
 A comprehensive disaster recovery plan goes beyond this, specifying alternative workstations and backup communication facilities.
-The best approach depends on the factors described above, a cost-benefit analysis and the specific nature of the business.
+The best approach depends on the factors described above, cost-benefit analysis and the specific nature of the business.

 With an enterprise backup appliance, all your data, including files important to mobile users all the way to RISC-based R&D engineers, can reside on the same high available storage.
 Consequently, an appliance eliminates the disparate media options for storing data and speeds up recovery for everyone’s immediate needs.